ga-wdi-boston/rails-activerecord-one-to-many/README.md

 m1.reviews
 ```

-First we see that there are no Reviews when we run `Reviews.all`.
+First we see that there are no Reviews when we run `Review.all`.

 Then we create a review for the movie 'Affliction' with `m1.reviews.create(name: 'Tom', comment: 'Dark, somber')`.